uqhwen2/MACAL/README.md

 ## Started on TOY :teddy_bear:

-This toy example runs on the one-dimensional toy dataset, the training relys on the exact Guassian procee from Gpytorch.
+This toy example runs on the one-dimensional toy dataset for 20 random seeds, the training relys on the exact Guassian procee from Gpytorch.

 ### Training Random, Uncertainty, Symmetry and Uncertainty + Symmetry (MACAL_1.0 in essence)
 ```.sh